zbauman3/Redis-DLM/README.md

 4. Auto retries are implemented, as described in the ["Retry on failure"](https://redis.io/topics/distlock#retry-on-failure) section.

 ## Fault Tolerance
 If absolute exclusivity is desired for a lock, even after an instance/node crash, extra settings are required for restarting/promoting instances/nodes.
-See the [Performance, crash-recovery and fsync](https://redis.io/topics/distlock#performance-crash-recovery-and-fsync) section of the RedLock documentation for more info.
+See the ["Performance, crash-recovery and fsync"](https://redis.io/topics/distlock#performance-crash-recovery-and-fsync) section of the RedLock documentation for more info.

 ## Support
 Currently this has only been tested on Node.js `16.3.x`.
 More tests are to come and this section will be updated as I test them.